PhenomenalTechs-hub/Angular-Youtube-Ang/README.md

 # YoutubeAng

-1.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+1. This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
-2.The Build of this project is in dist/youtube-ang folder
+2. The Build of this project is in dist/youtube-ang folder

 ## Development server